 View the Exhibit

-If you are interested in purchasing artwork, please contact Lynn Batten at (402) 334-6564 or firstname.lastname@example.org.
+If you are interested in purchasing a piece, please contact Lynn Batten at firstname.lastname@example.org or at (402) 334-6564.
+Sales tax will be added to each purchase.